madpsy/xpa125b_controller/README.md

 A popular QRP radio is the Icom-705 and the XPA125B makes a good companion in situations where you need extra power.
 The problem is only PTT works using a cable from the radio to the amplifier - no automatic band selection.
 This solution requires no cabling between the radio and the amplifier - you just need the controller.

 To solve the lack of band selection you can utilise `rigctld` running on a computer.
-Most stations have a computer of some kind for logging etc so this feels an adiquate solution.
+Most stations have a computer of some kind for logging etc so this feels an adequate solution.
 You can use either the built in `rigctl` mode or run the controller over serial using the method in the `Serial Example` secion below.

   1. Plug the 705 into the computer via USB.